chpill/re-frame/README.md

 Go through its [implemention], you will see that the `db` and `events` namespaces were not modified.
-You will also see that we use a different set of views, using [rum] and subscription, using [derivatives].
+You will also see that we use a different set of views, using [rum], and subscription, using [derivatives].
 In the core namespace, we create some local-state.
-Let's call him frank.
+Let's call him Frank.

 [derivatives]: https://github.com/martinklepsch/derivatives